fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

 matter which category it is.
 Different instances of ehealth-message may be logically organized into "threads" by assigning the same thread-id in the provided extension.

+# Remarks about status and administrative-status

+The ehealth-message profile contains two status fields:

+- __status__: Makes it possible for the message __sender__ to create a draft message by specifying status "preparation", and to cancel the message by setting status "aborted".
+When the message is ready to be sent, specify status "completed".
+Then the platform will handle any necessary forwarding.
+As long as the status is "preparation", the message may be updated as desired, but not after the status is set to "completed".
+- __administrative-status__ (extension): Makes it possible for the message __recipient__ to indicate the state of a message.
+              A message may hold an administrative status that defines the last action the recipient took on the message in question.
+At first, the message has administrative-status "activate".
+The recipient may mark the message as read by setting administrative-status "read".
+If the recipient considers the message a sort of "task", the message may also be updated with administrative-status "complete" when the task is done, or "reactivate" if the task was not complete anyway.

 # Search parameters

 The following custom search parameters may be used when searching for ehealth-message instances:
+- __administrativeStatus__: Specify the desired administrative status using system and code (eg. "http://ehealth.sundhed.dk/cs/administrative-status" and "read")
 - __careTeamRecipient__: Specify an absolute reference to the CareTeam which must be message recipient
 - __careTeamSender__: Specify an absolute reference to the CareTeam which must be message sender
+- __communicationCategory__: Specify the desired category using system and code (eg. "http://ehealth.sundhed.dk/message-category/" and "message")
+- __period__: Use a date-type search to filter messages that must conform to temporal constraints (eg. notifications that are only valid until a specific point in time)
 - __threadId__: Specify the logical "thread id" used to correlate messages
-- __communicationCategory__: Specify the desired category using system and identifier (eg. "http://ehealth.sundhed.dk/message-category/" and "message")
-- __restrictionCategory__: Specify the desired restriction category using system and identifier (eg. "http://ehealth.sundhed.dk/cs/restriction-category" and "measurement-monitoring")
+- __restrictionCategory__: Specify the desired restriction category using system and code (eg. "http://ehealth.sundhed.dk/cs/restriction-category" and "measurement-monitoring")

 # Scope and Usage
 In the eHealth Infrastructure the Appointment resource is used in conjunction with the following resources: